 Make sure to scroll to the bottom of this post for the FULL printable recipe card.

-Tuscan Chicken Ingredients
+Tuscan Chicken Ingredients (and substitutions)

 The recipe as written uses fresh chicken breast.
 If you want to use frozen chicken breast, you can:

 - Thaw it over night

 - Use it frozen, however, you may have to add 30-60 min to the cook time to compensate for the frozen meat.

 You can also make Crock Pot Tuscan Chicken with boneless, skinless chicken thighs, or chicken tenderloins.